syncfusion-content/wpf-docs/wpf/Charts/Legend.md

 ## Troubleshooting

-While updating the chart element dynamically, the chart view is running in the background thread with the timespan problem, hence only legend item is not showing.
-To resolve this by using the Dispatcher.BeginInvoke() method.
-Please refer the following code snippet.
+The legend item is not showing because the chart view is running in the background thread with the timespan problem while updating the chart element dynamically.
+You can resolve this by using the Dispatcher.BeginInvoke() method.
+Please refer to the following code sample.

 {% highlight c# %}